JohnW876/gift-shack/TESTING.md

 * Mozilla Firefox Version 87.0 (64-bit)

 The website displayed well on all of the above browsers and devices.

-All interactive elements were tested and found to be working correctly except for the issues detailed below.
+---

 ### **Issues**

+All areas of the site were tested and found to be working correctly except for the issues detailed below.

 1. The loading spinner did not display during the checkout process.
 2. User did not arrive at the successfully submitted page for the contact form after submitting a valid form.
 3. There was a problem with horizontal scrolling on the GIFTS page which displays the products.